espenmn/medialog.markdown/README.rst

 Introduction
 ============

 An markdown editor for Plone

 Installation
 ============
 Add it in the add-ons control panel

 Markdown Behavior
 --------
 In the dexterity control panel: add 'markdown behavior'

-Control Panle
+Control Panel
 ---------
 In the control panel ( Add-on control panel):
 Add your (extra) buttons

 Markdown Tile
 --------
 In mosaic you can add Markdown tile

 To do
 ------
 Make tile searchable
+Dont load mathjax if it is not installed